The Indian Fighters

-The story of the battle between the Poe brothers and the Wyandot Indian War Party has become iconic in the Tri-State area centered around the once rough and tumble frontier town of Georgetown.
+Every student of Beaver County history has read the story of the battle between the Poe brothers and the Wyandot Indian War Party.
+It has become iconic in the Tri-State area centered around the once rough and tumble frontier town of Georgetown.
 Today there does not seem to be an original version.
 In each account details differ.
 Time changes them.
 Logic changes them.
 History perverts them.
 Each adaptation, shifted sideways by its author, commemorates the events of the struggle.
+Yet, no myth is entirely fable.

-The only thing that really matters is that Georgetown had the Poe boys and the whole mystique that goes with the name.
+The only thing that really matters is that Georgetown had the Poe brothers and the whole mystique that goes with the name.

 1. Capt Adam Poe, “Early History of the Poe Family in America”, East Liverpool Crisis, about 1890, p 7-12.